 If you are determined to know exactly the size your Labradoodle will be when they are full-grown, you can consult with a veterinarian to conduct a DNA test to confirm the size.
 Alternatively, you can purchase an at-home DNA test to get a better understand of how much your Labradoodle will grow.
-We highly recommend the Wisdom Panel DNA test and have found that it is the most accurate.
+We highly recommend the Embark DNA test and have found that it is the most accurate.

 Mini Labradoodle Full Size